enhance-dev/enhance-image/readme.md

 Each of these attributes takes a unitless length which describes the intrinsic (not the rendered) width and height of your source image.
 The browser will use this to compute the aspect ratio of your image, which will help to avoid [Cumulative Layout Shift](https://web.dev/cls/).
 These properties can also be set via CSS; note that if they are specified as HTML attributes, any CSS styles targeting your images’ width and height will override those attributes.

+#### `loading` (optional)

+A string of either `'eager'` or `'lazy'`.
+Using the `'lazy'` value will instruct the browser to defer loading the image until it determines it will be needed.
+The default value, as per the HTML image element spec, is `'eager'` (which will instruct the browser to load the image source as soon as the image element is processed).
+[Read further on MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/loading).

+#### `fetchpriority` (optional)

+A string of either `'high'`, `'low'`, or `'auto`.
+Provides a hint to the browser as to the relative priority of fetching an image’s source, relative to other images.
+The default is `'auto'`.

 ## Examples

 ### Basic usage